 Do diesel heaters smell

 Diesel heaters do emit an odour, but this should not be too prominent in most cases.
-The odour comes from fuel burning, which is necessary for the heater to generate heat.
-Additionally, modern diesel heaters are designed to minimize emissions and odours, so the smell should not be too strong or unpleasant.
+The odour comes from fuel burning, which is necessary to provide enough for the heater to generate heat.
+Additionally, modern diesel heaters are designed to minimise emissions and odours, so the smell should not be too strong or unpleasant.

 Do diesel heaters produce carbon monoxide